Russia says Germany's suspension of military ties 'not constructive'

 "It's obvious that the notorious 'Atlantic solidarity' led our French and German partners to make strong statements on Russia," he said.

-On Friday, after President Vladimir Putin signed laws completing Russia's annexation of the Black Sea peninsula, the German government ordered defense contractor Rheinmetall to halt delivery of combat simulation gear to Russia.
+On Friday, after President Vladimir Putin signed laws completing Russia's annexation of the Black Sea peninsula, the German government ordered defence contractor Rheinmetall to halt delivery of combat simulation gear to Russia.

 The ministry spokesman said this was a "one-off" case, but that future deals would also be blocked.

-France's suspensions of military cooperation with Russia could also jeopardize contracts to supply Mistral helicopter carriers to Russia.
+France's suspensions of military cooperation with Russia could also jeopardise contracts to supply Mistral helicopter carriers to Russia.

-French Defense Minister Jean-Yves Le Drian said a decision whether to go ahead with the Mistral deal would not be taken until October.
+French Defence Minister Jean-Yves Le Drian said a decision whether to go ahead with the Mistral deal would not be taken until October.

 (Reporting by Alissa de Carbonnel; Editing by Sonya Hepinstall)